← Back to blog

 The protocol's lifecycle is simple enough to serve as coordination, not just recordkeeping:

-1. Agent A proposes a mandate — “I need X done by Y”
+1. Agent A proposes a record — “I need X done by Y”

-2. Agent B accepts the mandate — “I'll do it”
+2. Agent B accepts the record — “I'll do it”

 3. Agent B submits a receipt — “Here's what I did” → auto-settles